 An opportunity to work in a guided but independent fashion to explore a substantial problem in depth, making practical use of principles, techniques and methodologies acquired elsewhere in their degree.
 Students will have the experience of carrying out a large piece of individual work and in producing a dissertation.
 They will have opportunity to enhance their communication skills, both oral and written.
 The module introduces students to research styles and methodologies specific to, and in line with, their degree programme.
 It also will prepare students for more advanced study in a particular field, as well as serving as a tool for discussion and interview with prospective employers.
+A cap will be added to the number of external students (non-IBSS students) who will be accepted onto the module.
+The cap will be communicated to the relevant departments at the beginning of the second semester of each academic year.
+Students can communicate with their programme directors for more information about the cap while choosing FYP modules.

 On completion of the module students will be able to: